My newer blog

 Ingo Schramm - Software Craftsman

-This is about me viewed as a software craftsman.
-Usually, people are multidimensional.
+This is about my work as a software craftsman.
+People are multidimensional, and there are other aspects of my life of course.
 We have a job, we have a profession, we have a family, we have a passion, we have talents, interests and more.
 All these are not multiple identities, just different aspects of the same person.
-It's one life, but it has a multitude of perspectives.
+Now, this is about my professional life.

-I am in software development for about twenty years now.
-The way from being fascinated over trying it out to doing it passionate and eventually professional was long and not straightforward.
-For ten years I make my money with software in the internet business.
-As a freelancer and vendor I was working for a number of clients, a big German pharmaceutical company for example.
-The last three years I am working as an employee for Germany's biggest social networking company.
+I am in contact with software development for about twentyfive years now.
+The way from being fascinated over trying something to doing it passionate and eventually professional was long and not straightforward.
+For more than fifteen years I make my money with software in the Internet business.
+As a freelancer and vendor I was working for a number of clients, a big German pharmaceutical enterprise for example.
+The last ten years I am working as an employee for a number of companies.
+Germany's at the time by far biggest social network StudiVZ was one of them.
+At the time of this writing, I'm working for CeleraOne, where I was one of the first employees and supported the growth of the company to a market leader in its field.

 Over the years I was in contact with a number of programming languages and technologies.
-Before I was programming software for the internet I used Pascal and C, first on Windows and later on Linux.
-My first internet software was wirtten in Perl, then I switched to PHP.
-In the late 90s--and now and then later--I was in contact with Java but I was more fascinated of the linguistic--and BTW productive--approach of Perl.
-Also, I did some minor tasks wih C# some time after the millenium change.
-Recently I came in contact with Erlang and was immediately attracted by both the functional programming paradigm and the so called concurrency oriented programming.
-My current projects are written in Scala, Erlang and Java and I keep an eye on Haskell as well.
+Before I was programming software for the Internet I used Pascal and C, first on Windows and later on Linux.
+My first Internet software was wirtten in Perl, then I switched to PHP.
+In the late 90s--and now and then later--I came into contact with Java.
+Also, I did some minor tasks wih C#/.NET some time after the millenium change.
+Later I also came in contact with Erlang and was immediately attracted by both the functional programming paradigm and the so called concurrency oriented programming, the actor model.
+Both I also found in Scala/Akka.
+Certain projects I implemented with Go, and I loved the lean and productive design of this ecosystem as well.
+About eight years ago I finally switched to C++, which is the language I use every day now.
+Here I favor the more recent standards like C++11 and later.

+By that time I have years of factual experience with highly available backend applications under heavy load.
+I deal with multi tier and distributed applications, in-memory clusters, parallel computing, huge graphs, big data, and near real time problems.
 Since I never was at college I had to learn the theoretical background of computer science myself.
 I soon realized the worth of Kurt Lewin's quote, there is nothing more practical than a good theory.
-So I am really interested in reading about algorithm theory, software and system architecture and stuff like that.
-Scince I have actual experience with web applications suffering some ten thousands of requests per second I know what scaling really means.
-Additionally, I deal with distributed applications, parallelism and huge graphs.
+So I am always interested in reading about algorithm theory, software and system architecture and all the related topics.

 You may also find me at Xing.